 We also had Tom Kemp for the second time round for his online sessions with a new group of Tobe potters.
 Although these sessions were different from the first year when Tom was physically with the project members (the Tobe potters), we had a total of wonderful 12 sessions with him.

-TICEP ’21/22 will focus on a theme “History and Sustainability” featuring places such as the British Museum, Middleport Pottery (Burleigh ware), the V&A and the Leach Pottery.
-We also have new members who came on board this year.
+TICEP ’21/22 focused on a theme “History and Sustainability” featuring places such as the British Museum, Middleport Pottery (Burleigh ware), the V&A and the Leach Pottery with exciting 6 new members who came on board.

-The sessions will also be providing further opportunities for the project members to exchange their skills, techniques and artistic inspirations with the selected ceramic artists based in the UK.
+The sessions also provided further opportunities for the project members to exchange their skills, techniques and artistic inspirations with the selected ceramic artists based in the UK.